 The RES Council is the main governing body of the Spanish Supercomputing Network and is composed of one representative from each institution.
-The Spanish State Secretary of Research, Development and Innovation nominates the Council President, and the Vice-President is the BSC Council representative.
+The Spanish General Secretary of Scientific Policy Coordination nominates the Council President, and the Vice-President is the BSC Council representative.

 Among other issues, the RES Council decides on the nomination of RES manager, the annual work plan and associated budget, the RES strategic plan, inclusion/exclusion of nodes and the minimal technical requirements for the supercomputers incorporated into the RES, approval of the annual report and approval of the Access Committee's working rules.

 CURES (Comité de Usuarios de la Red Española de Supercomputación) was established on 9 February 2010.
 Its purpose is to provide advice and feedback to the RES manager and technicians about the current state and future delivery of RES resources and services.
 CURES aims to promote optimal use of the high performance computing facilities by sharing information about users’ experiences, suggesting new research and technology directions in scientific computing, and voicing user concerns.
 RES users can contact with CURES through the online form available in the intranet.